jacobmoe/pgmig/README.md

 	mig.Rollback()
 }

-// this function never need to be called. used for pkger static analysis. func pkgerinclude() {
+// this function never needs to be called. used for pkger static analysis. func pkgerinclude() {
 	// pkger uses static analysis to determine what to include
 	// in the packaged file, while pgmig builds migrations